carsonkrueger/compiler/README.md

 # compiler
-A compiler I am working on for fun :)
+A compiler that I am working on for fun :)